hulinxiang/Marrakech-Game/admin/tasks.md

 Use the entries below as an example.

 ## Week 4
 Linxinag Hu: Part1 in B-design.pdf

 Shuo Tan:Part 2 in B-design.pdf

 Lize van der Walt: Part 3 in B-design.pdf - meeting 11:00 17/08/2023

 Everyone: discuss and create application skeleton together - video meeting 19:00 20/08/2023

 ## Week 5

-Zhang San: Task 3 isPlayerStateWellFormed - 23 Mar
+During the lab went through skeleton together with tutor.

+Meeting at 11.30am on Thursday 24/08/2023:
+Aim to finish below by next Thursday (31/08/2023)
+- Everyone works on TASK 3 (in seperate branches), meet next week to combine (best possible outcome).
-Jane Bloggs: Task 5 drawTileFromBag - 23 Mar
+  - Hu: Task 5

-Erika Mustermann: Task 6 refillFactories - 25 Mar (depends on Task 5)
+  - Shuo: Task 4
+  - Lize: Task 6
+- Will meet to discuss different components and combine.

+During the holidays...
+Work on part 2 (discuss work allocation next Thursday.)

 ## Week 6